Observation-driven correction of numerical weather prediction for marine winds: Methods: ORCA

 \subsection{General Framework}

 A major deviation from previous work \citep{yang2024local_off_grid} is that, in this work, we do not assume that past ocean observations remain at fixed locations across time steps.
 Instead, both the number and spatial distribution of available observations vary dynamically.
 The model must therefore predict at arbitrary positions, with a changing set of reference points between consecutive time steps.
 A central difficulty is the sparsity of observations over the Atlantic, which raises the question of which past points should be retained for prediction.
 To assess whether spatial or temporal proximity is more informative, we computed the Pearson correlation coefficients between target points and past observations under varying distance and time thresholds (Fig.~\ref{fig:correlation}).
 The results indicate that correlation is dominated by temporal proximity: the most recent measurements, even if geographically distant, are more predictive than older nearby observations.
-Consequently, the framework adopts a simpler approach: the most recent observations are used to predict the following time step, regardless of spatial distance.
+Consequently, the framework adopts a simpler approach: all ICOADS observations from the hour immediately preceding the target time are used as input, regardless of their spatial distance from the target.
 This design enables inference at arbitrary sets of positions for a specific time step across the ocean in a single pass, while maintaining predictive skill.